Constitution & By-Laws

 and who is responsible for its administration, welfare, and the completion of its missions.

 2.)
-Lieutenant (First and Second grades) is and who assists the Captain in the performance of his duties.
+Lieutenant (First and Second grades) is a junior-rank officer who commands at the Platoon level, and who assists the Captain in the performance of his duties.

 First Sergeant is

-senior grade non-commissioned officer who is charged with authority over all enlisted
+senior-grade non-commissioned officer who has authority over all enlisted men of

 2.)
-Sergeant is a non-commissioned officer who is charged with authority at the section level, and who is responsible for its supervision and the completion of its duties.
+Sergeant is a non-commissioned officer who leads at the Section level, and who is responsible for its supervision.

 3.)
-Corporal is a junior grade non-commissioned officer who is charged with authority at the squad level, and who is responsible for its direction.
+Corporal is a junior-grade non-commissioned officer who leads at the Squad level, and who is responsible for its direction.

 4.)
-Private but who may hold positions of responsibility and special assignment.
+Private is a volunteer or conscripted enlisted soldier without authority, but who may hold positions of responsibility and special assignment.

 RATIFICATION & AMENDMENTS